shopware/docs/guides/plugins/apps/storefront/customize-templates.md

 ### Locating the template

 As mentioned earlier, this guide is only trying to replace the 'demo' logo with a 'Hello world!' text.
-In order to find the proper template, you can simply search for the term 'logo' inside of the `<shopware root>/src/Storefront` directory.
+In order to find the proper template, you can simply search for the term 'logo' inside the `<shopware root>/src/Storefront` directory.
 This will eventually lead you to [this file](https://github.com/shopware/shopware/blob/v6.3.4.1/src/Storefront/Resources/views/storefront/layout/header/logo.html.twig).

 ::: info
 There's a plugin out there called [FroshDevelopmentHelper](https://github.com/FriendsOfShopware/FroshDevelopmentHelper), that adds hints about template blocks and includes into the rendered HTML.
 This way it's easier to actually find the proper template.